 Tuition for our program is paid for by the Sending School District.

-The school day is 6.25 hours in length and is comprised of 4-5 academic periods with short transitional breaks between classes.
-In addition to the academics, the week consists of group structured play, physical recreation activities, adventure based counseling, individual/group counseling, community service projects and staff supported social skills activities.
-Additional classes include Art, Music, and Physical Education.
+The school day is 6.25 hours in length and includes four to five academic periods, with short transitional breaks between classes.
+In addition to core academics, the weekly schedule incorporates group structured play, physical recreation, adventure-based counseling, individual and group counseling, community outings, and staff-supported social skills activities.
+Students also participate in Art, Music, and Physical Education classes.

-Related services personnel (OT, S/L) provide individual support services as outlined in the child’s IEP.
-The classrooms use a multi-modal approach of visual, verbal and kinesthetic supports, movement breaks, sensory diets and individualized behavior plans.
-Daily reports review each student’s performance in class and are shared daily with parents/guardians.
-Quarterly reports review each student’s progress toward their annual IEP goals and objectives.
-Portfolios are maintained to showcase student’s work and track progress.
-Curriculum is aligned with NH State Standards and CCSS.
+Related services personnel, including occupational therapists (OT) and speech/language pathologists (SLP) and BCBA consutltants provide individualized support services as outlined in each child’s IEP.
+Classrooms implement a multi-modal instructional approach incorporating visual, verbal, and kinesthetic supports, movement breaks, sensory diets, and individualized behavior plans.
+Daily reports summarize each student’s classroom performance and are electronically shared with parents/guardians.
+Quarterly reports document each student’s progress toward annual IEP goals and objectives.
+Student portfolios are maintained to showcase work samples and monitor ongoing progress.
+The curriculum is aligned with the New Hampshire State Standards and the Common Core State Standards (CCSS).

 Expectations for all students: